ehassaan/rag-chat-demo/frontend/README.md

 ## Usage

-- Open your browser and navigate to `http://localhost:3000` (or the port specified in your terminal).
+- Open your browser and navigate to `http://localhost:3000` (or the port shown in your terminal).
-- Enter your API key in the provided input field.
+- Enter your API key in the input field (stored in cookies).
-- Create or select a conversation to start chatting.
+- Create, select, rename, favorite, or delete conversations using the sidebar.
+- Send and view messages in the selected conversation.
+- Use the "Load More" button to fetch older messages.
+- Unread messages and date breaks are visually indicated in the message list.

 ## License

-This project is licensed under the MIT License.
+This project is licensed